• ECTS

 * Error analysis in energy standard and L2 standard

-3) The Mixed High-Order method
+3) The Mixed High-Order Method

-* Mixed formulation of the Poisson problem
+* Mixed formulation of Poisson's problem

 * Discrete problem